About Last Energy

 News

-Plans revealed to build small nuclear power plants in south Wales
+Boost for firm looking to build smaller nuclear power plant in South Wales